-Achilleas Iasonos - 2019- Oxford University Scholar
+Achilleas Iasonos - 2019-2021 - Oxford University Scholar

-My on-going PhD project Deep-Sea Archaeology in the Exclusive Economic Zone (EEZ) of Cyprus intends to demonstrate that it is possible to conduct research, and hence disclose new and unpublished information regarding Underwater Cultural Heritage (UCH) in the deep seas, by taking advantage of datasets (both geophysical and archaeological) produced by the oil and gas industry and other commercial sector companies.
+My DPhil project ‘Deep-Sea Archaeology in the Exclusive Economic Zone (EEZ) of Cyprus’ has demonstrated that it is possible to conduct research, and hence add new and unpublished information regarding Underwater Cultural Heritage (UCH) in the deep seas, by taking advantage of datasets (both geophysical and video-photography) produced by the oil and gas industry and other commercial sector companies.

 For the past four years the study has been supported and closely monitored by the Department of Antiquities Cyprus (DoAC), to whom I am truly grateful, and has thus far contributed to the development a database containing over 1.7 TB and a (geo)database of 6 GB stored data.
 The developing (geo)database includes information on three-hundred scatters of materials and eight shipwreck sites, of which three wrecks were discovered during the course of oil and gas explorations and are first published in the context of this study.
 In total, six out of the eight shipwrecks are located in the EEZ of Cyprus, with the remaining two sites situated in the EEZs of Lebanon and Egypt.
 As well as these eight confirmed archaeological sites, the study has gathered information, mapped and archived, coordinates of twenty-seven side-scan-sonar (SSS) targets of ‘high archaeological potential’ and other sites of biological, geological, environmental and marine refuse importance.